Environmental Law, Policy, and Decision-making (EESC BC 3040x)

 Ruby Bridges escorted by three U.S. Marshals from William Frantz Elementary School in New Orleans, 1960.

-Companion Website: This course has an associated website which has many resources you may find helpful, such as copies and links to cases we will read, additional sources that are helpful to our understanding of the US legal system, and sidebars and comments that are referenced in the textbook for further reading.
+Companion Website: This course has an associated website, which, in addition to the syllabus, has many additional sources that are helpful to our understanding of the US legal system, and sidebars and comments that are referenced in the textbook for further reading.
+The website is: http://www.environmentallaw-teach.org

 “Two Lawyers” by Honore Daumier (1837).